brickbots/PiFinder/docs/user_guide.md

 Make sure the aperture of your lens is all the way open.
 For the recommend lens, turn the f-stop ring towards you all the way if you are looking at the unit like like the image above.

 #### Focus
 Focus for plate solving is actually not all the critical, and defocusing a bit can even improve the solve as it spreads star light across multiple pixels.
 You can either use a very distant object during the day, or a bright star at night.
+Start with the focus ring all the way to the 'Far' end and you'll probably be close enough to solve most areas of the sky.
+Better focus may help pick out a few dimmer stars and allow you to potentially reduce exposure time.

 There is a focus helper in the [Preview](#preview) options to help.
 This will show a zoomed in image from the center of the camera view to help you hit focus on the small screen.
 To activate the focus helper, hold down the 'A' function key while in preview mode and turn on the option from the settings menu.
 As you adjust the focus ring, you'll have to wait a second or two make after each adjustment to see the results in the exposure.